Alexander-T-Moss/Hex-Zero/README.md

 This projected all stemmed from wanting a boop on my V0, to now being a test platform for a future probe related project... top sekrit for now ;)

-Hex-Zero sits between a scratch build and conversion as although it uses the original V0 frame (with the optional additon of one extra extrusion) it also requires a complete printer rebuild!
+Hex-Zero sits between a scratch build and conversion as although it uses the original V0 frame (with the optional additon of one extra extrusion) it also requires a complete printer rebuild which most conversions don't!
+(Moving forward though, I'll just refer to it as a conversion for simplicity)

 ![Hex-Zero_Render](/Images/Renders/Hex-Zero_Render.png)